Video poems by Stephen Humphrey and Sarah Peebles

 About This Bee Block

-Mary-Jane, the Hoplitis bee also made an appearance.
-She built a single cell of masticated leaves.
-Her intention, it seems, was to block emerging Hylaeus brood from getting out.
+Mary-Jane, the mason bee (Hoplitis) also made an appearance.
+She built a single cell of masticated, or chewed, leaves.
+Her intention, it seems, was to block the emerging masked bee brood from getting out the following year (she was successful, sadly).

-Hylaeus block Spring, 2011 (above).
-We can see that this block looks mostly the same as it did in the Fall, except that the very small Hylaeus (a/k/a masked bee) in the bottom bore have transformed from white larva to white pupa.
+Masked bee block Spring, 2011 (above).
+We can see that this block looks mostly the same as it did in the Fall, except that the very small masked bees (genus Hylaeus) in the bottom tunnel have transformed from white larva to white pupa.
 With a magnifying lens we can see that they look exactly as adult bees, but opaque (select image to enlarge).
-We’ll soon have some time-lapse video from Packer lab student Veronica Ladico showing them darkening up and chewing out in the subsequent 10 days!
-These bees are tiny – you can see a photo of some emerging from bamboo at Bee Biodiversity.
+You can see a photo of some emerging from a bamboo stake at Bee Biodiversity.

-We carefully poked a hole through Mary-Jane’s cell blocking the masked bees.
-Sadly, only about 3 of them emerged – the other 5 were found dead in the cell.
-A mystery.
+We carefully poked a hole through Mary-Jane’s cell blocking the masked bees, above.
+Sadly, only about 3 of them emerged – the other 5 were found dead in the tunnel.
+A victory for Mary-Jane?

+2010-2011 videos were created in co-ordination with the Toronto Zoo, CANPOLIN, and PCYU – Packer Lab – York University.
 Some of the above videos were made at The Audio Bee Booth prototype, hosted by the Toronto Zoo Education Branch, Summer 2010.
+2013/2020 video created in co-ordination with The Stop Community Food Centre.